AVIT 501. General Issues in Aviation/Aerospace. 3 Credits.

 Independent study and preparation of a written report.
 Prerequisite: Special Permission Only.
 On demand.

 Preparation and defense of a thesis based on original research.
 Prerequisite: Admission committee approval and consent of instructor.
-Repeatable to 4 credits.
+Repeatable to 4.00 credits.
+On demand.

 AVIT 999.
 Dissertation.
 1-12 Credits.